AG2048/ece532-project/README.md

 - Each register is also input to a multiplier block that multiplies the register value with a constant value (fixed point <8 to 20>-bit representation of 1/9).
 The result is stored in a register.
 - The result of multiplication of the same row is summed together and stored in a register.
 - The sum result is summed across the 3 rows, and the output is bit-shifted back to an 8-bit representation (Due to filter being less than 1, the result will be less than max of 8-bits).

+## Input Buffer
+This module stores an Nx3 grid of pixels, where N is the number of pixels in a column.
+Each pixel is represented by 3 8-bit values, one for each RGB channel.
+(Thus the memory requirement is Nx3x3x8)

+The buffer receives input from its bottom right corner, and every time an input is received, the buffer shifts all the values up by one row.
+The new input is stored in the bottom row, where data from top row is discarded into the Processing block.
+(Note, the Processing Block's output will be to the bottom middle and bottom left of the buffer)

+The bottom right corner buffer may need to have additional delay due to the 3-cycle delay of the processing block.

+When the input is complete (last signal), the buffer continues to output one entire column of data to the processing block.
+From here on out, the input to the buffer should be ignored and ready is set to 0.

+Ready may also be set to zero when the pipeline is stalled, where the output buffer is full and not ready to receive new data.
+(In this case, the processing block's enable will be set to 0, and the input buffer will not write or read data)

+## Output Buffer
+This module outputs pixels.
+It may use a FIFO structure, or it could be just one single register that stores the pixel value.

+Output via AXI-S interface.